-- (a) Users must advise the Network Service Provider of its requirements for the giving and receiving of operational communications in relation to each of its facilities.
-The requirements which must be forwarded to the Network Service Provider include: - (1) the title of contact position; - (2) the telephone numbers of that position; - (3) the telephone numbers of other available communication systems in relation to the relevant facility; - (4) a facsimile number for the relevant facility; and - (5) an electronic mail address for the relevant facility. - (b) A User must maintain the speech communication channel installed in accordance with clause 3.3.4.3(c) or clause 3.6.9(d) in good repair and must investigate any fault within 4 hours, or as otherwise agreed with the Network Service Provider, of that fault being identified and must repair or procure the repair of faults promptly. - (c) Where required by System Management or the Network Service Provider a User must establish and maintain a form of electronic mail facility as approved by the Network Service Provider for communication purposes. - (d) The Network Service Provider must, where necessary for the operation of the transmission and distribution system, advise Users of nominated persons for the purposes of giving or receiving operational communications. - (e) Contact details to be provided by the Network Service Provider in accordance with clause 5.10.2.(d) include position, telephone numbers, a facsimile number and an electronic mail address.
+- (1) A User must provide, for each facility, two independent telephone communication systems fully compatible with the equipment installed at the appropriate control centre nominated by the Network Service Provider. - (2) A User must maintain both telephone communication systems in good repair and must investigate any fault within 4 hours, or as otherwise agreed with the Network Service Provider, of that fault being identified and must repair or procure the repair of faults promptly. - (3) A User must establish and maintain a form of electronic mail facility as approved by the Network Service Provider for communication purposes. - (c) The Network Service Provider must, where necessary for the operation of the transmission and distribution system, advise Users of nominated persons for the purposes of giving or receiving operational communications. - (d) Contact details to be provided by the Network Service Provider in accordance with clause 5.10.2.(c) include position, telephone numbers, a facsimile number and an electronic mail address.

-5.10.3 Authority of Nominated Operational Contacts
+5.10.3 Authority of nominated operational contacts